-The investment objective of the financial product is to track the performance before fees and expenses of the "Reference Index", which is the Solactive ISS ESG United States Net Zero Pathway Index, which is designed to reflect the performance of large and medium capitalisation companies in the USA which are selected and weighted with the aim of seeking alignment with
+The investment objective of the financial product is to track the performance before fees and expenses of the "Reference Index", which is the MSCI Japan Low Carbon SRI Leaders Index, which is designed to reflect the performance of the shares of large and medium capitalisation companies in Japan.
+The constituents of the Reference Index have comparatively lower current and potential carbon emissions and comparatively higher environmental, social and governance performance characteristics relative to their peers in the "Parent Index" which is the MSCI Japan Index.